Beta

 Overview

-CO2 Transport in Blood: Three Pathways
+CO2 Transport in Blood: Mechanisms and Key Players

 Dissolved CO2 in Plasma

-Recap and Physiologic Significance
+Quick Recap and Takeaways

 To find out more about the video and Osmosis from Elsevier go to: Carbon dioxide transport in blood.